-This statement (page 26) shows the value as at the balance sheet date of the assets and liabilities recognised by the Council which are £1,097.7 million net.
+This statement (page 26) shows the value as at the balance sheet date of the assets and liabilities recognised by the Council which are £1,223.4 million net.
 The net assets of the Council (assets less liabilities) are matched by the reserves held by the Council.
 The Cash Investments, Assets Held For Sale and Stock has decreased due to the reductions in short term investments following cash balances being used to for capital financing in lieu of external borrowing.
-Amounts owed by the Council has reduced, primarily a reduction in creditors, and money the Council is owed has increased primarily due to an increase in debtors.
-This includes
+Amounts owed by the Council has increased, primarily an increase in creditors, and money the Council is owed has increased primarily due to an increase in the pensions asset.